Hello there, back again with another review, this time it’s the legendary Yamaha APX series electro-acoustic guitar!

 There are actually a couple of different models from the same series.
 Yamaha APX600, APX700II as well as APX700II-12 which is a 12-string version, APX1000, APX1200II and last but not least the travel guitar version APX T2.

-In the below comparison chart, you will be able to compare every APX model side by side with their tech specs.
+In the below comparison table, you will be able to compare every APX model side by side with their tech specs.
 Let’s have a look at them all in one place!

-*Visitors on mobile devices; Did you know that you can scroll the comparison charts horizontally?
-Try yourself with the below chart!
+*Visitors on mobile devices; Did you know that you can scroll the comparison tables horizontally?
+Try yourself with the below table!

 |Model||APX T2 Travel Guitar||APX600||APX700II||APX700II-12||APX1000||APX1200II|